-(a) The tank, whether independent or formed by the skin of the ship, deck, tank top, or partitions common with other tanks, shall be free of apparent through the tank.
+(a) The tank, whether independent or formed by the skin of the ship, deck, tank top, or partitions common with other tanks, shall be free of apparent leakage.

-(b) No sanitary drain shall pass
+(b) No sanitary drain shall pass through the tank.

-The tank shall be adequately protected against both the backflow and discharge into it of bilge or highly contaminated water.
+The tank shall be adequately pro-(c) tected against both the backflow and discharge into it of bilge or highly contaminated water.